Chinese ATV Won’t Start – Troubleshooting Guide

 Manual choke lever on a Chinese ATV.
 Move the lever up to turn the choke on and down to turn the choke off.

-Troubleshooting and Fixing a Chinese ATV That Won’t Start
+Troubleshooting a Chinese ATV That Won’t Start

 If the ATV did not start after the basic start-up procedure, a mechanical issue might be causing the problem.